kodecocodes/SC_CaioZullo/For Instructor/Video 02 - Game of Life/script.md

 }
 ```

 Back to the `tick` function, let's change our code to enumerate the arrays before mapping so we can have an column and row indexes.
-Now we just need to check the alive neighbors count.
+Now we just need to check the alive neighbours count.
 If the count is three, it should return a live cell.
 Easy!

 ```
 func tick(_ state: GameState) -> GameState {